SOTIF-AVLab/SinD/README.md

 ## Update log

 - 2022.9.6: Fixed some minor errors.
 1.Fixed category: pedestrian 2.
 Added missing part of traffic light information of 8\_5\_1
+- 2022.9.9: Add paper links and citation requirements in the page